openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_lm_1b_From_Tensorflow.md

 Model Optimizer assumes that output model is for inference only.
 Therefore, you should cut those variables off and resolve keeping cell and hidden states on application level.

-There is a certain limitation for the model conversion:
-- Original model cannot be reshaped, so you should keep original shapes.
+There is a certain limitation for the model conversion: the original model cannot be reshaped, so you should keep original shapes.

 To generate the *`lm_1b`* Intermediate Representation (IR), provide TensorFlow *`lm_1b`* model to the Model Optimizer with parameters: